-6.02 When an Employee is to be disciplined or dismissed by the Employer, the Employee shall be advised that they have the right to have a Union Officer present at which time the Employee will have an opportunity to be heard.
-When an Employee is to be dismissed, it shall be in the presence of a Union Officer.

-- 6.03 An Employee shall be given written particulars of a written warning, suspension or discharge.
+- 6.02 When an Employee is to be disciplined or dismissed by the Employer, the Employee shall be advised that they have the right to have a Union Officer present at which time the Employee will have an opportunity to be heard. - Employees will be notified of the reason or incident under investigation except where doing so may reasonably compromise the investigation. - When an Employee is to be dismissed, it shall be in the presence of a Union Officer. - 6.03 An Employee shall be given written particulars of a written warning, suspension or discharge.
 No letter of discipline may be placed on an Employee's personnel file without the Employee's knowledge.
 Copies of all warning notices or notices of discharge, suspension or other discipline shall be provided to the Union within five (5) working days of the notice, indicating the nature of the cause for the disciplinary action. - 6.04 Upon expiration of twenty-four (24) months from the date of a letter of discipline, provided there has been no further discipline the letter shall be removed from the Employee's personnel file. - 6.05 No Employee shall be disciplined or dismissed without just cause.
 Where an Employee has been dismissed, the first Step of the grievance procedure shall be omitted, and the grievance shall commence at Step 2. - 6.06 An Employee has the right to view their personnel file in the presence of the Employer with two (2) working days' notice, however if a grievance has been filed, an Employee shall be granted access to their personnel file with one working day notice.